 A comic is a visual story told through images.
-Words are often used in a combination of onomatopoeia, narration, and text bubbles.
+Words are often used in a combination of onomatopoeia, narration, and speech bubbles.
 The images are single scenes, and changes in action or location happen by using multiple cells.
 Comics get their name from the word meaning “funny”.
 Not all comics are humorous, but the name started with political cartoons and other images printed in newspapers that often were humorous.
-You can check out storyboards by our team for inspiration!
+Check out this tutorial for inspiration!

 The idea of telling a story or relating a message through images is nothing new; visual storytelling is tens of thousands years old: cave paintings, Egyptian tombs, friezes on Greek temples, Chinese screens, triptychs, the Bayeux Tapestry, stained glass windows and sculpture on cathedrals, instructional images...
 I think you get it.
 For a very long time, the majority of the populace was illiterate, so they could only learn through pictures.

 The medium of comics is unique because of its primary use of still images and their combination with text in a narrative fashion.
 Over time, technological advances have enabled author-artists to greatly expand comic creation and dissemination.
 Comics come in many formats, most commonly in a horizontal strip, left-right top-down grid, or a single cell.
 Comics are also versatile and can be read online and printed out, and can greatly aid reading comprehension for readers of any level.

 Comics are especially useful for students with emerging language or reading abilities.
 Resistant and struggling readers are often more engaged with graphic novels because the visuals allow them to access the content more easily.
 Use comics to encourage reading habits, develop decoding and comprehension, explain a process or concept, or however else you want.